khubabshams/endorse-plus/README.md

 ### React <!-- omit from toc -->

 React is an open-source JavaScript library that is used for building user interfaces in a declarative and efficient way.
 It is a component-based front-end library responsible only for the view layer of an MVC (Model View Controller) architecture.
 React is used to create modular user interfaces and it promotes the development of reusable UI components that display dynamic data[*](https://www.geeksforgeeks.org/react-js-introduction-working/).
-React is well-known for it is reusability, flexibility, simplicity, ease of use, and available wide range of community support.
+React is well-known for it is reusability, flexibility, simplicity, ease of use, and available a wide range of community support.
 Many components were developed and reused throughout this project.
 - Top-endorsed Profiles `<RecommendationsListPage />`: developed and used on the home page in addition to displaying it in the user's profile
 - User's Avatar `<Avatar />`: reusable component used inside recommendation, request, and profile pages.
 - Warning Alert `<CustomAlert />`: is used within the site forms to provide the user with the feedback necessary.